pococms/website/docs/technical-overview.md

 The front matter is considered a separate document.
 It is in [YAML](https://yaml.org) format.
-The only YAML in this document is `Stylesheets:`, which is used to generate a `<link>` tag that pulls in a minimal spreadsheet from a CDN.
+The only YAML in this document is `stylesheets:`, which is used to generate a `<link>` tag that pulls in a minimal spreadsheet from a CDN.
 It could just as easily be a local file but this makes for a quick demo.

 ## .poco directory structure

-Here's an accurate view of the contents of the `.poco` directory in a new site.
-Repetitive elements have been replaced by an `.. etc` note.
+Here's an accurate but abridged view of the contents of the `.poco` directory in a new site.
+Repetitive elements have been replaced by an `.. etc` note;
+if you've seen one theme directory, you've seen them all.

 ```
 .